T. J. Otzelberger: Early coaching career

-Iowa State (assistant)
+Iowa State (assistant, 2006-2013, 2015-2016)

 Otzelberger served on the Cyclones' coaching staff for eight seasons.
 He initially joined the Iowa State coaching staff under former Iowa State head coach Greg McDermott in 2006, and served under him as an assistant through the 2009–2010 season.
 When McDermott was succeeded by Fred Hoiberg in May 2010, Otzelberger was promoted to the position of associate head coach.

 In 2011–2012, Hoiberg led Iowa State to a 23–11 overall record and a third-place finish in the Big 12 Conference, advancing to the NCAA tournament for the first time since 2005.
 The Cyclones defeated reigning national champion Connecticut in third round tourney action, before falling to eventual national champion Kentucky.
 In 2012–2013, the Cyclones finished 4th in the Big 12 Conference while advancing to the third round of the NCAA Tournament before losing to Ohio State on a buzzer beater.
 During this stretch, the Cyclones were among the nation's leading teams in scoring, returning the team to national prominence.

-Otzelberger has been widely regarded as one of the top recruiters in the nation.
+Due to his efforts during this period of time, Otzelberger was widely regarded as one of the top recruiters in the nation.
 His efforts have helped secure the services of Cyclone greats Mike Taylor, Craig Brackins, Diante Garrett, Scott Christopherson, Chris Babb, Chris Allen, Will Clyburn, Korie Lucious, Melvin Ejim, Georges Niang, Naz Long, and Matt Thomas, among others.
 In addition to recruiting, Otzelberger was in charge of opponent scouting and game planning for the Cyclones tournament run in 2012 and 2013.

-In April 2015, Otzelberger returned as an assistant coach for Iowa State after leaving Washington.

-Washington
+Washington (2013-2015)

 On May 7, 2013, Washington Huskies head coach Lorenzo Romar announced that Otzelberger had joined his staff as an assistant coach.
 NBC Sports called Coach Otzelberger's hiring at Washington as one of the top 10 key assistant coaching hires for the 2013–14 season.
 Following the 2014 season, Jay Bilas and Jeff Goodman ranked TJ as one of the top college head coaching candidates.
 On April 1, 2015, it was announced that Otzelberger was returning to Iowa State to replace Matt Abdelmassih.

-South Dakota State
+South Dakota State (2016-2019)

 On April 14, 2016, Otzelberger was named head coach of South Dakota State, replacing Scott Nagy, who left after 21 years to become the head coach at Wright State.
 In his first season as head coach, Otzelberger led the Jackrabbits to the Summit League tournament championship and an automatic berth into the NCAA tournament, losing in the first round to eventual tournament runner-up Gonzaga.
 On March 6, 2018, Otzelberger led the Jackrabbits back to the NCAA Tournament, their third straight trip to the Big Dance, with a 97–87 win over the University of South Dakota.